supratik1/FuSION/README.md

 We should soon have a version for Windows 11.
 So watch out for updates!

 ## License and citation
-FuSION is provided under a GPL 3 license.
+FuSION is provided under MIT license.

 In case you use the tool, please cite it as follows: